beliar91/graphql_connector/README.md

     $ bundle

-Or install it yourself as:
+Or install it yourself like this:

     $ gem install graphql_connector